Sidewalk priority & map

 Priority 3 Enhanced (P3 Enhanced) sidewalks include those along streets near elementary schools and active living centres.

 These sidewalks are normally maintained to a compacted snow surface.
-The sidewalks will be cleared following a 5 cm snowfall accumulation, or if equivalent local drifting conditions are present.
+The sidewalks will be cleared once snow accumulates to 5 cm or more, or if equivalent local drifting conditions are present.
 Plowing operations are expected to be completed within 36 hours following the end of an average storm.
+It is important to note that clearing may take longer when conditions are extreme and make it impractical and impossible for our full complement of resources and effort to complete the task within 36 hours.

 Residential sidewalks